fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 You can try the [UI Options demo here](http://build.fluidproject.org/infusion/demos/uiOptions/).

+UI Options is also available as a [Wordpress plugin](https://github.com/fluid-project/uio-wordpress-plugin) based on the latest stable release of Infusion, and as a [Drupal plugin](https://www.drupal.org/project/fluidui) (maintained by Open Concept).

 ## Scenario

-You are putting together a website and would like to give visitors a way to customize the website presentation to their individual needs.
+You are putting together a website and would like to give visitors a way to customize the website presentation to their individual needs and preferences.
 This tutorial will show you how to add the Infusion UI Options component to your site.

 These are the basic steps to add UI Options to your website: